Align Your Content With What People Are Searching For

 A big benefit of content marketing is the potential to build links to your site; once you’ve created a highly-trafficked piece of content you want to earn a few juicy backlinks to your website’s service and product pages.
 Therefore, you’ll want to pick a topic that can be easily connected to the pages you wish to promote.
 It’ll also need to be one to which you can provide an appropriate answer; people may be searching for “content marketing fundamentals with Dayna Rothman”, but they probably won’t be interested in an article we write for this topic (since they’re specifically looking for Dayna Rothman and she doesn’t work for us).

-Of course, you’ll also have to make sure you have somewhere to put this article; if you aren’t planning to publish this on your own website, it’ll need to be relevant to wherever you’re pitching it; it’s hard to imagine that a mummy blog would publish our ‘content marketing for financial services’ article (or that we would generate much traffic from it if they did).
+Of course, you’ll also have to make sure you have somewhere to put this article; if you aren’t planning to publish this on your own website, it’ll need to be relevant to wherever you’re pitching it; it’s hard to imagine that a family blogger would publish our ‘content marketing for financial services’ article (or that we would generate much traffic from it if they did).
 That’s why when we begin a new client campaign we work to identify sites where we can place articles and over time we have built strong relationships with multiple publishers by providing them with highly topical content that answers the questions that their audience is asking.

 If you need to find some publishers to work with, your first stop should be to read our guide to prospecting and influencer outreach, covering everything you need to know about finding the right sites for your audience.